graeburn/mapstoryengine/README.md

 ![Title Page](Images/Title.jpg)

 The POIs are identified through the Google Places API, this search handled by the **SearchLocalSites_12** GameObject and its associated *SearchLocationsScript*.
 When creating your own experience you will need to set three values on this script in the Inspector.
 The first entry determines the number of real world locations that the user will be required to visit.
 The Places API must therefore detect at least this many local sites, those selected according to their prominence rating.
 This search will be performed in a selected radius around the GPS position where the user selects to load the app.
 To perform this search using the API you will need a valid Google Places API key.
+If you do not have one already you can sign up for free account at [Google Maps](https://developers.google.com/maps).
+Be sure to check that the Places API is added/enabled on the Google project associated with the API key.

 Variables to set:
 - *No Locations To Visit* &mdash; The number of real world locations to visit as part of your project.
 - *Search Radius* &mdash; The radius of the search area in metres to look for local sites.
 The number should be a multiple of 50.
 - *API Key* &mdash; Your Google Places API key must be entered in order to connect to the API and search for suitable map sites.
--

 ![Search Locations Object](Images/SearchSites.jpg)

 ### Instructions page